 The SQL SPOOL command can dump data to a flat file, but it is typically slow in volume.
 Native utilities like Oracle’s export or data pump are faster, but produce proprietary extracts that can only be re-imported into the same database, and cannot be analyzed as a flat file would.

-Another benefit to using FACT is its metadata integration with the SortCL program in IRI CoSort for transforming, protecting, targeting, and even reporting on, the flat-file extracts.
-FACT also creates the database bulk load utility control file in anticipation of same-table re-populations using pre-CoSorted flat files in large scale ETL or offline reorg operations.
+Another benefit to using FACT is its metadata integration with the SortCL program in IRI Voracity for transforming, protecting, targeting, and even reporting on, the flat-file extracts.
+FACT also creates the database bulk load utility control file in anticipation of same-table re-populations using pre-CoSorted flat files in large scale ETL or reorg operations.